LeeKLTW/legally/README.md

 # Work in progress
   - [x] parse the words
   - [x] embedding
+  - [ ] more iteration and higher min counts
   - [ ] tensorflow embedding
   - [ ] migrate to docker